 Tackling the challenge of keeping ageing populations active and healthy

-Keeping populations active and healthy is one of biggest challenges faced by policymakers.
+One of the biggest challenges policymakers face is keeping populations active and healthy.
 The evidence is clear – physical activity helps to slow the decline in functional ability, increases mobility and independence, and improves mental health.
 However, research shows that one in two people aged 65 and over on the island of Ireland do not take part in enough physical activity to reap the health benefits.
 The WHO recommends that people aged 65 and over should do at least 30 minutes of moderate intensity physical activity, such as a brisk walk, five times a week.

-“Physical activity is an intervention which can help so many conditions, and the challenge we have is how to encourage older people to get active and remain active.
-That is why we are looking at the role of health professionals because they are an important source where people go to get professional advice,” says Prof O’Sullivan.
+“Physical activity is an intervention which can help so many conditions.
+The challenge we have is how to encourage older people to get active and remain active.
+That is why we are looking at the role of health professionals.
+They are an important source where people go to get professional advice,” says Prof O’Sullivan.

 Dr Conor Cunningham believes that engagement and partnership with the representative bodies of healthcare professionals has been key to the success of the project.

 “We engaged with Professional representative bodies from the outset and created a Research Project Advisory Group.
 We worked in partnership with these bodies to facilitate the research.
 Without that engagement, we would not have had the same success in promoting the survey.
 Health professionals are extremely busy, particularly during the COVID-19 pandemic, so for them looking at the survey, it gave them the confidence to see that their representative body was involved in the planning and design.
 It also gives them a sense of ownership.
 The findings will be used to inform training and development needs, and will, hopefully, pave the way for even more healthcare professionals to support older adults to build physical activity into their lives,” Dr Cunningham added.

 The final report will be available by summer 2021.
 It will be shared with Government departments, professional bodies and published in journals.
 Visit www.publichealth.ie to learn more.